d1vanov/ciuploadtool/README.md

     on_finish:
       - dir /s out\ # Assuming you have some artifacts in out that you would like to upload
-      - curl -fsSL https://github.com/d1vanov/ciuploadtool/raw/master/ciuploadtool.go -o ciuploadtool.go
+      - curl -fsSL https://github.com/d1vanov/ciuploadtool/releases/download/continuous-master/ciuploadtool_windows_x86.zip -o ciuploadtool_windows_x86.zip
-      - set GOPATH=%cd%
-      - go get golang.org/x/oauth2
-      - go get github.com/google/go-github/github
+      - 7z x ciuploadtool_windows_x86.zip
-      - go run ciuploadtool.go out\*
+      - ciuploadtool out\*

     branches:
       except: